spree/spree/guides/src/content/developer/customization/asset.md

 //= require_tree .
 ```

-External JavaScript libraries, stylesheets and images have also be
+External JavaScript libraries, stylesheets and images have also been
-relocated into vendor/assets (again Rails 3.1 standard approach), and
+relocated into vendor/assets.
-all core extensions no longer have public directories.

 ## Managing your application's assets